futakw/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Deep Learning
 - Computer Vision
+- Vision-Language Model
-- Robustness
+- Robustness, Reliability

 # Education to show in About widget
 education: